 - Mother over the age of 35 or younger than 20

-- Mothers with chronic (long-term) high blood pressure (hypertension / preeclampsia).
+- Mothers with chronic (long-term) high blood pressure (hypertension/preeclampsia).
 This is the most common cause of placental abruption, and it occurs in approximately 44% of cases.

 - Trauma to the abdomen (e.g., from a car accident).
 The effect of trauma may not be immediately obvious.
-However, in the course of 24 hours, even mild trauma may progress to a significant degree of abruption.
+However, over the course of 24 hours, even mild trauma may progress to a significant degree of abruption.

 - Accidental puncture of the placenta (e.g., during amniocentesis)